 It's summer in New York –– we had to get outside!
 The week included writing through Central Park and a field trip to the Museum of Art & Design to see Filipino American artist Cynthia Alberto's exhibit "Buhok at Anting Anting and Weaving Together."
 Alberto's exhibit was inspired by the use of human hair in the artworks and artifacts of cultures worldwide, and students were invited to donate their own hair to a new weaving that would go into the permanent collection at the Museum of Art & Design.
 They may have left with fewer locks, but now their hair will be woven into a museum forever.

 Each student took part in a Kavad oral history project, with the intent of creating an archival collection of young Asian America in all its brilliance and diversity.
 Stay tuned for the final project!

 All in all, it was a life-changing week, not just for the students, but for all of us involved.
+We have more photos of the week in our Facebook album.
 Thank you to our inaugural class of #KundiYouth18 –– you inspired and impressed us all!